sarkistlt/softlayer-object-storage/README.md

     // if you are passing stream from spawn (with no name)
     // you can pass the name as second argument 'backupsContainer.uploadFile(readStream, name)'
-    // or you can even just pass the path 'backupsContainer.uploadFile('./mysql.sql.gz')'
+    // or you can even just pass the path 'backupsContainer.uploadFile('./mysql.sql.gz')' backupsContainer.uploadFile(readStream)
+    .then(console.log)
+    .catch(console.error);

-    // u can pass path to the directory and it will upload directory with the same structure 'backupsContainer.uploadFile('./public')' backupsContainer.uploadFile(readStream)
+    // you can upload directory with nested folders backupsContainer.uploadDir('../public')
     .then(console.log)
     .catch(console.error);